-The Instructional Observation Checklist is a multi-page tool that focuses more deeply on lesson planning, the environment, instruction and professionalism.
+The Instructional Observation Checklist is a multi-page tool that focuses more deeply on lesson planning, the environment, instruction, and professionalism.
+The Checklist is not an assessment, but is intended to provide teachers with additional, higher-level feedback.

 It is designed to be utilized in classrooms which have achieved a level of success with the Classroom Observation Checklist.
 The items included are designed to be observable, and to support best practices and intentionality and are applicable to the classroom staff collectively, as this is not intended to be a teacher evaluation.